invertedv/testGo/docs/assessModel.md

 4. [Marginal]({{ site.baseurl }}/plots.html#marginal-plots) plots. <br> Marginal plots are by feature.

 ### Assessment by Curve
+{: .fw-700 }

-An assessment by curve plots the average model output and average actual.
+An "assessment by curve" plots the average model output and average actual.
 The averages are calculated over the values of a slicing field.

 Note that if the slicing field is continuous, then it is reduced to 5 groups based on its quantiles:
 <0.1; 0.1-0.25; 0.25-0.5; 0.5-0.75; 0.75-0.9; and >0.9.